 The Board of Directors of the Bank oversees and is ultimately responsible for remuneration of the Bank.
-As of December 31, 2016, there are 7 members in the Board.
+As of December 31, 2017, there are 7 members in the Board.
+Four of the Board members are independent non-executive directors, selected and appointed based on their qualifications and relevant experiences.
+There were 11 Board meetings in 2017, consisted of 4 quarterly meetings and 7 special meetings.